Blatter replacement must be 'squeaky clean' says FA boss

 "The real issue now is whoever replaces Blatter has got to be squeaky clean because we haven't had a squeaky clean president of FIFA for many, many years," Dyke told Sky Sports.

-"It has got to be somebody who can forensically look at that organisation, or bring in the forensic accountants to look at that organisation, sort out the money, find where it has gone.
+"It has got to be somebody who can forensically look at that organization, or bring in the forensic accountants to look at that organization, sort out the money, find where it has gone.

 "We don't even know how much money these people get paid, we don’t know what their expenses are -- we know nothing.
 All that has got to be transparent.